ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

   <sub>Figure 14 (left) & Figure 15 (right)</sub>
 </p>

-<b>The third query</b> identified which IP addresses sent POST requests to the web server and counted how many requests each one made.
+<b>The third query</b>

+Was used to identify which IP addresses sent POST requests to the web server and counted how many requests each one made.

 ```spl
 index=botsv1